yerty

 How long does a race discrimination case take?

-The average is 33 weeks from filing to resolution, five weeks longer than the all-claims average.
-The fastest 25% of cases clear within 19 weeks, while 25% take 46 weeks or more.
-The longer timelines reflect the complexity of evidence typically involved.
+The mean is 36 weeks (Q3 2025/26, provisional), five weeks longer than the all-claims average.
+The fastest 25% clear within 19 weeks; 25% take 53 weeks or more.

 What counts as race discrimination under the Equality Act 2010?